 Our geodatabase contains multiple GIS feature classes.

-Download and extract Workshop.zip.
+Download and [simple_tooltip content=’Extracting means using a program, such as 7zip to unzip files from a single file.’]extract[/simple_tooltip] Workshop.zip.
 Locate Workshop.gdb, and put it in a project folder for this workshop.
 You will learn how to inspect the geodatabase data in ArcCatalog, then use ArcMap to create some maps.

 Here is a look at our Workshop geodatabase: